-This illustration sketch above is inspired by Matrix’s Trinity jump kick, and the character dressed in Neo’s costume.
+This illustration sketch above is inspired by Matrix’s Trinity jump kick, featuring my persona ‘The Bitcoin Man’ dressed in Neo’s costume.

 As blockchain makes steady strides in changing the foundation of economic and social systems, the market for this versatile ledger technology is expected to be worth more than US $3 trillion by 2024.
 Over the last 5 years, venture capitalists have invested more than $1 billion into blockchain companies, underlining its market potential.
 Energy is one area where blockchain applications are gaining traction, as I previously discussed earlier in 2016.